Relax, Reset, Rebalance

 - 22 case reports, including treatment of children, “frozen shoulder” and sciatica

-- 10 case reports, including treatment of sciatica, fibromyalgia and multiple sclerosis
+- Seven case reports, including treatment of “frozen shoulder”, carpal tunnel syndrome and migraine headaches

-- A case report of treatment of attention deficit/hyperactivity disorder (ADHD)
+- A case report of treatment of migraine headaches

 What to Expect